Exelotl24/data-science-S2025/challenges/c01-titanic-assignment.md

 **Observations**:

 - Write your observations here.
-  - This plot suggests that an equal number of men and women in 1st and 2nd class survived, and that proportionally, more women survived than men in the 3rd class and crew.
+  - This plot suggests that an equal propotion of men and women in 1st and 2nd class survived, and that proportionally, more women survived than men in the 3rd class and crew.
 - Is there anything *fishy* going on in your plot?
   - Yes, based on the previous graph, we know that more women survived